pterodactyl/documentation/tutorials/mysql_setup.md

 Note.
 You might want to open your database to the internet.
 This is done by setting it's bind address to `0.0.0.0` instead of `127.0.0.1`
 :::
 ## Adding the DB to the Panel
-Go to `yourpaneldomain/admin/databases` and click `Create New` This will open up a window to add a database.
+Go to `yourpaneldomain/admin/databases` and click `Create New`.
+This will open up a window in which you can add a database.
 Here you will need to fill it out as follows:
 - Name - A familiar name to reference the db at a later stage.
 - Host - The server this database is hosted on.